Scorpion197/Email-Classification/README.md

 (which mean our model is very good).
 If you want you can run the same test on your spam inbox.

 # GUI
 The program is running constantly which means it has an eye permanently on our inbox.
 Whenever we have a new email, we provide it to the model.
-If he judge it as normal then we will have a notification.
+If he judges it as normal then we will have a notification in our desktop.
 The small notification GUI is built using PyQt5

 # Installing the requirements
 You can install the tools with the command: